ManishAdithya/Android_APKs/HpAndro/Web Application/Encoding-Hashing/README.md

 Next is the decryption, i directly pasted the hash in google and got the cracked value ---> **asimov**

-On entering these alues, i got the flag straight away.
+On entering these values, i got the flag straight away.

 ![image](2.png)